 I promise no blindfolds are needed.

-It would be lovely if you could just put the tart dough in the oven and bake it, but I guaranteed a pastry dough disaster will happen.
+It would be lovely if you could just put the tart dough in the oven and bake it, but I guarantee a pastry dough disaster will happen.
 Once the tart is in the oven the heat will create steam which is good for flaky pastry dough layers, but bad at the same time, because the steam will puff up the tart dough as it bakes and causes the sides of the tart to collapse and the tart will just look puffy and bubbly.

 But fear not because there is an easy way to bake your tart dough and have it come out golden brown and looking like a tart.

-To keep the tart doughs’ shape while baking you need to weigh it down.
-My preferred method is weighing it down with sugar.
-Simply take a piece of parchment paper and cut it into a circle larger than the tart pan.
-Press the paper into the crust so the edges of the parchment stick up over the rim of the tart pan.
+Step 2.
+Cover the bottom of the tart with a sheet of parchment paper that is cut larger than the pan.
+Press the paper into the pastry dough so the edges of the parchment stick up over the rim of the tart pan.
 Now fill the pan with sugar almost to the rim.
-Spread it out so it the sugar is pushed into the sides of the tart, this will keep the edges upright during baking.
+Spread it out so the sugar is pushed into the sides of the tart, this will keep the edges upright during baking.

-Shortcrust Mixing Tips –
+Shortcrust Mixing Tips

-One of the best ways to make a delicious pastry dough that is tender, flakey or crumbly is to keep the ingredients cold.
+One of the best ways to make a delicious pastry dough that is tender, flaky, or crumbly is to keep the ingredients cold.
 A good pastry rule is to keep the butter, cream, and egg in the refrigerator until you need them.
 Using warm ingredients can cause the butter to melt into the flour and cold water isn't absorbed into flour as fast as warm water.

 Watch how much liquid is added since too much will make the dough tough.

 The tart dough can be made and frozen for up to 1 month.
-To freeze, place the disk of the dough round on plastic wrap and wrap well, then wrap in foil.
+To freeze, place the disk of the dough on plastic wrap and wrap well, then wrap in foil.